IzzyVanDerGiessen/mm/README.md

-# Hypothesis {#hypothesis .unnumbered}
+# Hypothesis
 Precomputing a subset data can greatly improve on the speed of the video queries without sacrificing a (substantial) amount of accuracy.

-# Link between the user perspective and the technical solution {#link-between-the-user-perspective-and-the-technical-solution .unnumbered}
+# Link between the user perspective and the technical solution
 The biggest convenience of Shazam is the way it can quickly find the source of the audio it is presented no matter at which you point the user starts recording.
 As a user of Video Shazam, I want to have my